 SQL Server Database Engine may use different SQL plans to execute the Transact-SQL queries.
-Query plans depend on the statistics, indexes, and other factors, so the optimal plan that should be used to execute some Transact-SQL query might be changed over time.
-In some cases, new plan might not be better than the previous one, and this might cause a performance regression.
+Query plans depend on the statistics, indexes, and other factors.
+The optimal plan that should be used to execute some Transact-SQL query might be changed over time.
+In some cases, the new plan might not be better than the previous one, and this might cause a performance regression.

 SQL Server provides all necessary views and procedures required to monitor performance and fix problems in Query Store.
 However, continuous monitoring and fixing performance issues might be a tedious process.

 Database Engine in SQL Server 2017 provides information about regressed plans and recommended corrective actions.
 Additionally, Database Engine enables you to fully automate this process and let Database Engine fix any problem found related to the plan changes.

 In SQL Server 2017, the Database Engine detects and shows potential plan choice regressions and the recommended actions that should be applied in the sys.dm_db_tuning_recommendations (Transact-SQL) view.
 The view shows information about the problem, the importance of the issue, and details such as the identified query, the id of the regressed plan, the id of the plan that was used as baseline for comparison, and the Transact-SQL statement that can be executed to fix the problem.